Mtskheta: Foundation

 Archeological evidences trace human settlement in the area of Mtskheta from 2nd millennium BC to early 1st millennium AD.
 Numerous burials of the Bronze Age (beginning of the 1st millennium BC) prove that Mtskheta already was a significant settlement at that period.

 According to The Georgian Chronicles, Mtskheta was founded by Mtskhetos, the son of Kartlos, eponymous ancestor of the Georgians.
 The wall around the city was built by Nimrod's ancestor Ardam.
 By another version, more accepted by historians, Mtskheta was founded by the ancient Meschian tribes in the 5th century BC.

 Capital of the Kingdom of Iberia

 Mtskheta was the capital of the early Georgian Kingdom of Iberia from the 3rd century BC to the 5th century AD.
 The chronicles mention that the Kingdom of Iberia and its capital were conquered by Alexander the Great in the 4th century BC, but certain historians do not accept this.
 Eventually, the ruler appointed by Alexander ruined the walls of Mtskheta and left only four fortresses, one of them known today as Armazi.

-Ancient sources of the 4th-3rd centuries BC mention that Mtskheta had a number of neighbourhoods.
+Ancient sources of the 4th-3rd centuries BC mention that Mtskheta had a number of neighborhoods.
 Among them, Armazis-tsikhe, Tzitzamuri, Jvari and others.
 Like other Georgian towns it was divided into the city proper and the citadel.